Parent Central Services

 Be prepared to bring with you the following documentation:

-- Proof of child’s eligibility (DoD ID Card)
+- Proof of child’s eligibility (DoD ID Card or Birth Certificate, if not old enough for an ID Card)

 - Child’s Health Assessment/Sports Physical (if registering for sports activities)

 - Proof of total family income, such as LES/pay vouchers.
-If spouse is a full-time student, bring proof of school enrollment.
+If spouse is a student, bring official proof of school enrollment and full-time schedule .

 - Medical Consent and Program Registration Application